Mas73rs/IBM_capstone_project/README.md

 * **SQL Queries for Insights:** Various SQL queries were executed to answer specific questions about the data, providing preliminary insights that guide further analysis.

 For detailed queries and results, you can refer to this [SQL Data Exploration Notebook](notebooks/03a_eda-sql_sqllite.ipynb).

+### 2. Feature Engineering and Exploratory Data Analysis (EDA)
+The second phase of data exploration involved feature engineering and in-depth exploratory data analysis to provide actionable insights:

+* **Data Visualization:**
+  * Created various visualisations to understand relationships between different variables.
+  * Plots included scatter plots and line charts to analyze the impact of variables like `Flight Number`, `Payload Mass`, and `Year` on launch success.
+* **Insights Extraction:**
+Analyzed the success rate for different launch sites, orbits, and payload masses.
+Studied the average success rate trend over the years.
+* **One-Hot Encoding:** Applied One-Hot Encoding to categorical variables like `Orbit`, `LaunchSite`, `LandingPad`, and `Serial` using `pd.get_dummies()`.

+For code snippets and detailed visualisations, you can refer to this [Feature Engineering and EDA Notebook](notebooks/03b_eda_dataviz.ipynb).